AlvaroBalbin/exponential/README.md

 ### Experience (TL;DR)

 • **Co-founder and Lead Developer**, MCA Counselling (May 2025 to Present)
 Built and scaled a counselling platform operating across the UK, EU and US.
 Sole developer for the product stack and led operations and system scaling.
-Achieved five-figure revenue.
+Achieved four-figure revenue.

 • **Project Manager**, Team Bath Drones (Autonomous UAV Team) (Sep 2025 to Present)
 Leading a 19-person engineering team developing an autonomous unmanned aerial vehicle.
 Coordinating structures, avionics, perception and control system integration.
 Responsible for testing cycles, risk planning and flight-ready system cohesion.